JavierBaltar/chaos-engineering-getting-started/README.md

  - [**Author**](#author)

 ## **Introduction**
-how to bring understanding to a system that is fundamentally not understandable
+The main objective of this demo is discussing on how to bring understanding to a system that is fundamentally not understandable.

 ## **Chaos Engineering**